cilium/cilium/Documentation/cmdref/cilium-agent.md

       --vtep-endpoint strings                                   List of VTEP IP addresses --vtep-mac strings                                        List of VTEP MAC addresses for forwarding traffic outside the cluster
-      --vtep-mask string                                        VTEP CIDR Mask for all VTEP CIDRs (default "255.255.255.0") --write-cni-conf-when-ready string                        Write the CNI configuration as specified via --read-cni-conf to path when agent is ready
+      --vtep-mask string                                        VTEP CIDR Mask for all VTEP CIDRs (default "255.255.255.0") --write-cni-conf-when-ready string                        Write the CNI configuration to the specified path when agent is ready
 ```

 ### SEE ALSO